 For multiple floor projects, connect gateways to sensors on the same floor.
 For a robust wireless network, distribute Gateways equally throughout the space for the Enlighted system to communicate.
 When possible, locate Gateways at the intersection of hallways and openings of corridors.

-Regardless of space type, whether it is an open office space or a more segmented kind of building, it is best to assign four hoppers per Gateway.
-Using a quadrant type of design style will logically divide the building into quarters or appropriately segment it based on sensor count and gateway position.
-Each of the four hoppers should then be positioned in each of the quadrants within the gateway zone.
+Whether it is an open office space or a more segmented kind of building, it is best to use a quadrant design style to logically divide the building into quarters or appropriately segment it based on sensor count and gateway position.
+The hoppers should be positioned in each quadrant within the gateway zone.
 For example, it should look like the number five on dice with the Gateway in the middle, as shown in the figure below.
 This design will ensure good connectivity and a high level of reliability in the design.
-Increasing the number of hoppers beyond what is required for connectivity may limit the Enlighted Where application's performance.
+Note that increasing the number of hoppers beyond what is required for connectivity will limit the network performance.

 The Enlighted Manage can be located on-premise and connected to the Enlighted Cloud (eCloud) or can reside in the cloud as 'Manage in the Cloud'.
 The Enlighted Where app requires Manage.
 The Enlighted Space application works with the on-premise Manage connected to eCloud.